 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 For over 40 years, the Indiana State Police has offered young people an exciting, up-close look at law enforcement and the criminal justice system through its youth camps.
-The camps help students gain respect for themselves and others through programs, which demonstrate the rewards of hard work and dedication.
+The camps help students gain respect for themselves and others through programs that demonstrate the rewards of hard work and dedication.

 Camps are held at universities around the state and offer campers a unique glimpse of campus life.
 Each program includes well-balanced meals and comfortable sleeping facilities.
 Camp staffs are hand-picked, responsible law enforcement personnel, who have committed themselves to preparing today's youth for their futures.